lpacher/lae/fpga/practicum/2_gates/README.md

 >
 > **IMPORTANT**
 >
-> After each measurement **disable the ring-oscillator** by setting `start` to logic 0 with the corresponding slide
+> After each measurement **stop the ring-oscillator** by setting `start` to logic 0 with the corresponding slide
 > switch and ensure that the status led turns-off.
 At the end of the `make install` flow restart the oscillator.
-> If you don't restart the oscillator whenever a new firmware is installed the output toggle seen at the oscilloscope
+> If you don't stop/restart the oscillator whenever a new firmware is installed the output toggle seen at the
-> remains corrupted!
+> oscilloscope might be not properly updated!
 >

 <br />